WebCabin/wcDocker/README.md

 You can also create your own custom events by supplying your own event names, and then later triggering them on your own either from the main Docker instance or from your own panel.
-The second parameter you give is can be any data object that you wish to pass into all receiving handler functions:
+The second parameter you give can be any data object that you wish to pass into all receiving handler functions:
 ```
 #!javascript
 myDocker.trigger('your event', customDataObj);